MahatmaCrond/Ahref-Kerl/README.md

 # Ahref-Kerl
-Simple bash script that greps through AllTheLinks on a website and outputs them just for you
+Simple bash script that greps through AllTheLinks on a webpage and outputs them just for you

 ## Usage
 ./ahref-kerl https://google.com